Come home. Come now. Come home to me.

 I can’t give you still what was lost in the wake.

 Such grieving pulled down in some eternal thieve’s take.

 I could bring what I own and set table for you.

 It is humble and bare, yet my soul is there too.

-Come sit with me, my sons, I have so much to tell.
+Come to sit with me, dears, I have so much to tell.

 ©2012 Linda Willows